 The program’s growth is not only in geographic terms, but in its richness of connection between people.
 “Diversity of opinion is really important to this program, and this is a place where differences in family cultures is respected,” says Essex.
 “I am moved by my experiences in each meeting, as I witness parents of different ethnicities, languages, philosophies, and cultures take the time to engage in respectful dialogue – they learn from each other!
 Parents are able to come ask questions about other parents’ experiences parenting, they listen to one another with respect, and they offer ideas around the table about how to navigate a variety of parenting challenges.
 With over 50% of our facilitators and attendees as people of color, we are getting a rich representation from our family base.
 This helps our community actively grow in inclusion.
 We can all connect with each other on the love we have for our children.”

 Overlake is a place for continual learning and that means the adults in our community as well.
 ParentNet is just the place to learn some new parenting tips.
 “Whether you're new to ParentNet or you've consistently been going to the meetings, you're guaranteed to come away with learning something new, creating connections with other parents, as well as having some good laughs in between,” explains Salgado.

 ParentNet meets two times each year for each grade level.
-Currently Spring sessions are underway.
+The fall sessions are just getting underway.
 For a listing of dates and times, check out the Overlake ParentNet webpages.